Machine Learning Methods for Data Association in Multi-Object Tracking

 Assuming a uniform proposal distribution $q$, the proposal distribution terms in the numerator and denominator cancel.
-The stationary distribution $\pi(\gamma)$ is $P(\gamma | Z^T)$ from Equation \ref{MCMCDA}.
-Implementation details and descriptions of each type of move can be found in Section V-A of \cite{oh2004markov}.
-Extensions to this algorithm have been proposed in \cite{benfold2011stable} to add a sliding-window flavor and to reduce the number of types of moves to three.
-Since the application in \cite{benfold2011stable} is visual tracking, appearance information is fused with kinematic information to help improve performance. \cite{fagot2016improving} uses sparse representations of detections and kinematic information to define an energy objective that MCMCDA approximately solves.
-They deviate from prior work by allowing moves to be done not only forward in time, but also backwards as well to explore the solution space more efficiently.
+The stationary distribution $\pi(\gamma)$ is $P(\gamma \mid Z^T)$ from Equation~\ref{MCMCDA}.
+Implementation details and descriptions of each type of move can be found in Section V-A of Oh et al. \cite{oh2004markov}.
+Extensions to this algorithm have been proposed \cite{benfold2011stable} to add a sliding-window version and to reduce the number of types of moves to three.
+For visual tracking \cite{benfold2011stable}, appearance information is fused with kinematic information to help improve performance.
+Sparse representations of detections and kinematic information have been used to define an energy objective that MCMCDA approximately optimizes \cite{fagot2016improving}.
+This work deviates from its predecessors by allowing moves to be done not only forward in time, but also backwards to explore the solution space more efficiently.
 The use of a sliding-window is once again crucial, enabling the trade-off between solution quality and a faster run-time.